 - Mr Robyn Williams AM,Science Journalist and Broadcaster

-- Mr Edmund Capon AM, OBE former Director, Art Gallery of NSW
+- The late Mr Edmund Capon AM, OBE former Director, Art Gallery of NSW

 - Mr Nick McInnes, British Consul-General

 - Mr David Murray AO

 - Ms Genevieve Clay-Smith, NSW Young Australian of the Year

 - Margaret Cunneen SC, Deputy Senior Crown Prosecutor

 - Her Excellency Menna Rawlings CMG British High Commissioner